 - Get tested

 If you are 16 and over order a free Chlamydia test by post.
 The test is a quick urine test (for men and women) and there is also a self vaginal swab test (for women only).
-Or you can pick up a kit if you are 16-24 in some local pharmacies.

 If you are under 16 make an appointment to see your GP or an appointment at your local sexual health clinic 0300 200 2016